Skip to main content

 The client now sees the 10 tools and 2 prompts.
 Ask it to search for something you saved from another client to confirm both are talking to the same account.

-If a client stopped reaching 3ngram after the namespace migration, the grant or stored connection is stale and needs to be re-established.
-There is no separate “reconnect” command — you re-run the connection, which re-registers the client and issues fresh tokens.
+If a client stops reaching 3ngram — after a revoked grant, an expired refresh token, or a change to the server’s public host — the stored connection is stale and needs to be re-established.
+There is no separate “reconnect” command — you re-run the connection, which resolves or registers the client and issues fresh tokens.

 1